IMV Inc. (IMV)'s Financial Results Comparing With Enochian Biosciences Inc. (NASDAQ:ENOB) | New Business Observer

 |0.00

-The shares of both IMV Inc. and Enochian Biosciences Inc. are owned by institutional investors at 19.5% and 2.4% respectively.
-Insiders held roughly 16.5% of IMV Inc.’s shares.
-Insiders Competitively, held 64.37% of Enochian Biosciences Inc. shares.
+IMV Inc. and Enochian Biosciences Inc. has shares held by institutional investors as follows: 19.5% and 2.4%.
+Insiders held 16.5% of IMV Inc. shares.
+On the other hand, insiders held about 64.37% of Enochian Biosciences Inc.’s shares.

 Performance